David Hale (economist)

 David D. Hale (United States, November 22, 1951 – October 19, 2015) was an American economist and author.
 He was a member of the Council on Foreign Relations, and a recipient of the William F Butler Award from the National Association for Business Economics.
 Hale held a B.Sc. degree in international economic affairs from the Georgetown University School of Foreign Service and a M.Sc. degree in economic history from the London School of Economics.

 Personal life

 David Hale was born in Vermont, USA.
-He is married to Lyric Hughes Hale, an American entrepreneur who founded China Online.
-They live in Winnetka, USA, with their five children.
-He died in Chicago 10/19/2015.
+David graduated from St Johnsbury Academy in 1969 where he was in involved the science club and other extra curricula activities.
+He was married to Lyric Hughes Hale, an American entrepreneur who founded China Online.
+They had five children.

 Career

 Hale is known for his work in macro-economic analysis and policy.
-He was a global economist for Kemper Financial Services, Zurich Financial Services and the Commonwealth Bank of Australia.
-He lectures at the World Economic Forum, the Fortune Global CEO Conference, and the National Association of Governors.
+He was a global economist for Kemper Financial Services, Zurich Financial Services and the Commonwealth Bank.
+He lectured at the World Economic Forum, the Fortune Global CEO Conference, and the National Association of Governors.

-Hale has testified before U.S. congressional committees on domestic and international economic policy issues; has advised the US Department of Defense, and conducted briefings for senior officials in the executive branch, including former President George W. Bush.
+Hale testified before U.S. congressional committees on domestic and international economic policy issues, advised the US Department of Defense, and conducted briefings for senior officials in the executive branch, including former President George W. Bush.